BIRDSOpenSource/BIRDSOpenSource.github.io/overview/birds-osp.md

 [Get Started Now]({{site.url}}/get-started){: .btn .btn-purple }

 ## Community
-The Birds community is there to help you as well.
+The Birds community is there to keep you up to date on the BIRDS project.
 You can join by clicking any of the links below:

 <span class="fs-4" align="center">
 [<img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/building.svg" width="10" height="10"> Join Us On]({{site.url}}/pm/guide){: .btn .btn-outline .text-grey-dk-300}